 Should you pay an account or make an online purchase, personal and financial details are secured at all stages of the transaction.
 Credit card details are sent directly to our processor, Commonwealth Bank, via a secure process and details are not stored on our servers.

-QLS respects your privacy and is committed to the Information Privacy Principles contained in the Information Privacy Act 2009 (Qld).
-The Society collects personal information about you to provide services to you, to improve the quality of those services, and to provide you with information about other services we offer.
-For these purposes, we may disclose your personal information to organisations to whom we outsource functions such as mailing and market research and to our service entities.
-The Society also uses this information to conduct research for the development of educational and professional programs.
+QLS collects personal information about you to provide services to you, to improve the quality of those services, and to provide you with information about other services and events we offer.
+For these purposes, we may disclose your personal information to organisations to whom we outsource functions such as market research and to our service entities.
+QLS also uses this information to conduct research for the development of educational and professional programs.

-If, at any time, you would prefer that the Society did not use or disclose your personal information, including your image, please contact the Society at email@example.com.
-If your details change or you wish to access the information the Society holds about you, please contact the Society on 1300 FOR QLS (1300 367 757).
+If, at any time, you would prefer that QLS did not use or disclose your personal information, including your name, organisation or image, please contact QLS at firstname.lastname@example.org.
+If your details change or you wish to access the information QLS holds about you, please contact QLS on 1300 367 757.

 CCTV Privacy Notice

-QLS uses CCTV systems for 24 hour video surveillance, which monitors and records activity in the following areas:
+QLS and the body corporate for Law Society House uses CCTV systems for 24 hour video surveillance, which monitors and records activity in the following areas:

 - main entrance to the premises